 This is where HerCapital comes in: our mission is to empower women to invest in their future.
 Through events, workshops, and an online knowledge base we hope to empower women to take control of their income.

-Investing Panel: Hear it from Her will be a discussion with three female financial experts with a range of personal investing experiences and expertise.
-Two panelists have been solidified thus far: Winnie Sun, a financial advisor, speaker and founding partner of Sun Group Wealth Partners, and Sara Nayeem, a partner at New Enterprise Associates (NEA), a large diversified venture capital firm.
+Investing Panel: Hear it from Her is a discussion with three female financial experts with a range of personal investing experiences and expertise.

 Kara Murphy, CFA is Chief Investment Officer and Managing Director at Goldman Sachs Personal Financial Management (GS PFM).
 She is responsible for overseeing GS PFM’s $27 billion in client investments.
 Kara joined Goldman Sachs as a Managing Director in 2019 as part of Goldman Sachs’ acquisition of United Capital.

 Prior to joining United Capital, Kara was Chief Investment Officer at AIG Funds, where during her tenure as CIO, assets grew from $28 billion to $50 billion.
 Earlier in her career, she worked at Chilton Investment Company, a hedge fund, as an equity analyst and before that, Kara worked at Morgan Stanley Investment Management as an analyst researching equities, macroeconomics and investment strategy.
 Before joining the investment industry, she was an analyst covering international political and economic risk at Marvin Zonis + Associates, with a focus on Eastern Europe and Russia.